Art of Anarchy: Scott Weiland era: 2011–2015

-Scott Stapp era: 2016–present
+Scott Stapp era: 2016–2017

-On May 3, 2016, Creed singer Scott Stapp announced that he will replace Scott Weiland as the lead singer of Art of Anarchy.
+On May 3, 2016, Creed singer Scott Stapp announced that he would replace Scott Weiland as the lead singer of Art of Anarchy.

 In July 2016 at 2016 APMA, Scott Stapp said that he would debut with the group as their new singer in October of that same year and that a new album would be released in 2017.
 "It is a perfect mixture of all the bands each member has come from.
 So, it's like Disturbed meets Guns N' Roses, meets Creed."

 The band's first single of their second studio album is called "The Madness" and their debut live performance with Scott Stapp as their vocalist took place at Gramercy Theatre in New York on October 27, 2016.
 The band's second album and first with Stapp as vocalist, also called The Madness, was released on March 24, 2017.

 Art of Anarchy began touring in support of The Madness in April 2017.
 In February 2018, Art of Anarchy members Jon and Vincent Votta filed a lawsuit to the New York Supreme Court against lead vocalist Scott Stapp.
 The $1.2 million suit alleges that Stapp has failed to live up to his contract with the band, citing that he had not performed with the band in scheduled concerts and tours, along with missing photo shoots and promo videos and as other events to promote The Madness.
 The band claimed to have paid Stapp $200,000 upfront for his services.
 While Stapp's contract with the band did not prohibit him from going on solo tours, the band felt that, "If Stapp had dedicated himself to Art of Anarchy with the same fervor that he dedicated to his solo career, Art of Anarchy would have had a successful concert tour and its record contract would not have been terminated."
 Stapp has performed 80 solo shows compared to 18 with Art of Anarchy since The Madness was released.

+Jeff Scott Soto era: 2020–present

+On September 15, 2023 the band released a music video for a new single, "Vilified", featuring new vocalist Jeff Scott Soto for their upcoming third album.
+The band's third album titled Let There Be Anarchy was released on February 16, 2024.